tylerbutler/engineer/engineer/docs_source/dev/command_plugins.rst

 .. tip::
    It is easiest to model each of your commands as a single independent class wherever possible.
 In many cases, this will be straightforward.
-If, however, you want to add a more complicated
+If, however, you want to add a more complicated command, or a command with subcommands and argh, you can do this.
+See the examples below.

 Argparse-based Plugins